RainingClouds/how-we-work/PRICING_MODEL.md

 # Pricing Model

-In this bit, we explain about the pricing model that we offer to the clients.

-There are different pricing models out there like fixed cost model, time and material model, retention model.

-## We offer Time-N-Material or Retention pricing model to client
-We offer either Time-N-Material or Retention pricing model to the clients (We explain why do we say not to fixed cost model in the next bit).
+We offer either Time-N-Material or Retention pricing model to the clients.

 ### Time and Material Pricing Model

-Time and Material pricing model, as name suggests, is based on the time spent on the project in hours.
-We apply the latest /hr cost * total hours spent on by the developers on a sprint would be the payable amount for the client.
+We price projects at a per person, per week rate.
+It is based on the time spent on the project in hours.
+We apply the hourly rate * total hours spent on by the developers on a sprint would be the payable amount for the client.

-In this type of pricing model, invoices are raised after every two sprints (if we are going with weekly sprints) or after every sprint (if we are going with biweekly sprints).
+In this type of pricing model, invoices are raised at the end of the week.

 ### Retention model